christory644/tao-of-software-engineering/2-you-are-not-your-stack.md

 Imagine a traveler who sets off on a journey carrying a heavy bag filled with precious stones, each representing a skill or tool they've mastered.
 At first, these stones give confidence, but as the path grows steeper and landscapes change, the traveler grows weary.
 Only when they set down the bag do they realize the weight they've carried.
 Suddenly free, they move with ease, discovering strengths they never knew existed.

+Just as the traveler must release physical weight to move forward freely, developers often face the emotional weight of attachment to their preferred tools and frameworks.
+The burden may be intangible, yet it's equally real.

 Think about the developer whose heart sank upon hearing their favorite framework declared obsolete.
 There was nostalgia, fear, even frustration.
 Yet eventually, in accepting change, they discovered unexpected excitement and liberation, opening themselves to entirely new paths of growth.

 What might you discover if you set down your own bag of stones?